Updated: 3rd July 2020

 Inventory “Accept” Feature

-One of the cooler features of Catznip is its “Configure ‘Accept in’ Folders” feature that allows you to automatically have items when accepted stored in folders based on variables.
-Details and examples coming soon.
+One of the cooler features of Catznip is its “Configure ‘Accept in’ Folders” feature that allows you to automatically have items when accepted stored in sub folders that are dynamically created containing variables as per the cheats listed in the following image.